YeeWee/DELL-3070MFF-EFI-OpenCore/README.md

 This is the 100% working OpenCore EFI for Dell 3070 MFF with Two Displays!

-It will be updated continuously！
+It will be updated continuously！Now for Sonoma 14.1